bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'save'``
 * icon: |save_icon|

-The save tool pops up a modal dialog that allows the user to save a PNG image of the plot.
+The save tool pops up a modal dialog that allows you to save a PNG image of the plot.

 ZoomInTool